 "Sorrel."
 He interrupted her as he placed his cup on the table in front of him.

 "The reddish-brown color of the horse.
 The name of the color is sorrel."
-He said and popped the last bite of his croissant in his mouth.
+He said then ate the last bite of his croissant.

 "Oh.
 Thank you."
 She said as she thought of the vivid color of the horse, now with a name.
 She paused a moment then remembered where she left off.
 "I just can't believe how real it felt."
 She stood up and put her dishes in the replicator then turned around, walked casually to her chair and rested against it.
-She looked at nothing in particular then said, "At moments I still think it was a dream but I researched the information she gave me and it is correct.
-Virginia Marie Smith did exist and was born in Flint, Michigan, on June 12th, 1979."
-She sat down again.
+She looked at nothing in particular then said, "At moments I still think it was a dream but I researched the girl and she existed.
+Virginia Marie Smith was born in Flint, Michigan, on June 12th, 1979."
+She pulled out her chair and sat down again.
 "Her mother's name was Sue Marie Smith.
 There was no information on her father."
 He focused on a point on the wall behind her as he digested the information.
 "She's telepathic and empathic.
-She also possesses traits unique to a little-known species called the Myslians.
-She said her mother and father had the same abilities."
+She also possesses traits unique to a little-known species called the Myslians."

 "Yes.
-I do recall reading what is known about them some time ago.
+I do recall reading about the Myslians some time ago.
 They resemble humans in nearly every way physically."
 He paused while searching his memory then continued.
 "Nothing is known about their origin or home world.
 They seem to be quite adept at blending in with other humanoid species because the handful of times they had been encountered was on various planets.
-From what you've said, it sounds like they could possibly be the most powerful telepathic species known to the Federation with the ability to project through time."
+From what you've said, it sounds like they could possibly be the most powerful telepathic species known to the Federation with the apparent ability to project through time."
 He sat for a few seconds longer then looked at her.
-While the subject they were speaking on existing in their past, the tone in which Beverly mentioned Virginia's parents caught his attention.
-"You said her mother and father 'had' the same abilities."
-Beverly knew what he was asking.
+"Was she the only one?"

-"Yes, her mother died, very recently in her time and she has no other family left."
+"No, her father died before she was born and her mother passed away recently.
+She has no other family."
 He pursed his lips then stood up and took his dishes to the replicator for disposal.
 As he turned around to face her, he tugged on his tunic and rested his hands on the back of his chair.

 "Is she in any danger?"
 It was his way of asking if time was of the essence.